Tibet plus Nepal

-1. This price is for one person, based on a group of 2 adults sharing one room, 3-star hotel in lower seasons.
+1. This price is for one person, based on a group of 2 adults sharing one standard double-bed room in 4-star hotel and traveling with our private tour in low seasons.

-4. Reference exchange rate of USD 1= RMB 6.80.
-The USD quote is based on current exchange rate, it may change according the currency fluctuation, while the RMB quotation will be remained the same.
+4. Reference exchange rate of USD 1= RMB 6.45.
+The final quote is based on current exchange rate.
+It may change according to the currency fluctuation, while the RMB quotation will be remained the same.

 To make your life more colorful and interesting, you could take our best-selected optional activities in the most popular destination - Chengdu!

 You have the final say whether you want it or not.
 It would be better to decide when you are in the destinations.
 On one hand, the shows and performances may change according to season and weather.
 On the other hand, you can check your physical condition, time and discuss with your experienced local guide who may give you useful suggestions.
 If you are interested, your patient guide will accompany you there and escort you back to your hotel.
 Please pay attention that extra fee is charged for the optional shows and activities.

 You need to pack some personal gears, such as light and comfortable walking shoes, outdoor coat and pants.
 You'd better also pack sun cream, sun glasses.

 1. A valid passport, a valid China visa and Tibet Permits are necessary documents for traveling in Tibet.

 2. In Tibet, we suggest you avoid strong activity; do not take shower at the first day; drink more water and avoid of alcohol; better not to take oxygen if your AMS symptoms are mild.
 Always remember that if you have any problems or feel uncomfortable, please tell your guide immediately or contact our travel consultant.

 3. A windbreaker, a pair of durable and comfortable shoes, a down jacket (better with hat), sunscreen cream, sun block, skin cream and lip balm, sunglasses, medicine for urgent use.